jsayol/FireSQL/test/README.md

 ## Launching the tests

-Once your test environment is set up you can launch the suite of test by running `yarn test`
+Once your test environment is set up you can launch the test suite by running `yarn test`